Who would be the best person to talk to about dog showing and to get some advice other than the one and only, John Averis.

 💡 Sportsmanship is very important, win or lose.
 Always be courteous to other exhibitors and the judge.

 💡 Your dog may be very well natured around other dogs but never assume that the other dogs are as well.

 💡 One thing you can be sure of, you will make mistakes on the way.
-But the more shows you do the easier it gets.
+However, the more shows you do the easier it gets.

 💡 I get asked at many times at shows about grooming tips and people want to now the finest of details.
 I, however, found that when I judged, I was surprised by how many people forget the basics like cutting the dog’s nails and cleaning teeth.
 So, remember the basics!